soheilabadifard/DynED/README.md

 ## Installation

 1.  **Prerequisites**: DynED requires **Python 3.8**.
 2.  **Dependencies**: The core dependency is the `scikit-multiflow` library.
-The last version of `scikit-multiflow` is compatible with specific versions of Numpy and Pandas.
-Please follow their official installation instructions.
+The last version of `scikit-multiflow` is compatible with specific versions of Numpy (1.19.5) and Pandas (1.4.4).
+Please follow their official installation instructions.Additionally, the `tqdm` package is required.

     ```bash
     pip install -U scikit-multiflow